 1. WHY SHOULD I USE A FACIAL PLASTIC SURGEON?

-It can be a confusing process for a patient looking for the right surgeon to perform a needed operation.
-This is especially true in the realm of cosmetic and reconstructive surgery, since there are so many different types of physicians from which to choose.
-As a potential patient, one must keep in mind the area on the body and the nature of the surgery being considered and then seek the surgeon whose training background is best suited for the individual situation.
+It can be a confusing process for a patient looking for the right surgeon to perform needed operation.
+This is especially true in the realm of cosmetic and reconstructive surgery since there are so many different types of physicians from which to choose.
+As a potential patient, one must keep in mind the area on the body and the nature of the surgery is considered and then seek the surgeon whose training background is best suited for the individual situation.

 The American Board of Facial Plastic & Reconstructive Surgery qualifies, reviews, and certifies surgeons who perform facial and reconstructive surgery.
 By the time the facial plastic surgeon has completed training, he or she has finished at least nine years of graduate education to become a facial plastic surgeon.

 More Information Is Available To The Public By Calling:

 The American Academy of Facial & Reconstructive Surgery

 2. WHAT ELSE SHOULD I LOOK FOR IN MY SURGEON?

 Most important in your decision to pick a surgeon is a sense of trust.
 As a patient, you are putting your trust in the hands of a person you probably do not know very well.
 You need to feel confident that your surgeon can be trusted to provide the best service of which he or she is capable, to be honest with you in setting expectations for the outcomes of surgery, and to stick with you after surgery to help you get through the recovery period or any difficulties you may experience.
 If you get a sense that your surgeon is a poor listener or seems uncaring of your needs, chances are that this is not a good choice for you.
 These are qualities that Dr. Sidle prides himself on and that underscore his practice philosophy.

 3. IS IT POSSIBLE TO LOOK BETTER, BUT NATURAL AND STILL LIKE ME?